Tommy-Xin/DeepMethy/README.md

-DeepMeths
+DeepMethy
 =========
-DeepMeths: prediction of protein methylation sites with deep learning
+DeepMethy: Prediction of Protein Methylation Sites with Deep Learning
 Developer: XinCheng  from  Data Science and Big Data Technology, College of Software, Jilin University

 Requirement